sometheasiekswx/Mandelbrot-SplashKit/README.md

 ## Description

-This is a C++ program that simulates the Mandelbrot Set Using the SplashKit Library.
+This is a C++ program that simulates the Mandelbrot Set using the SplashKit library.
+To change the colors change the "iteration_color" function in "mandelbrot.cpp".
+To change the screen size, go to "main" and change "open_window" in "program.cpp".
+To add or reduce detail, change "MAX_INTERATION" in "mandelbrot.h"

 ## Features